CyberFriend6/CyberFriend6/README.md

 **`Casual Programmer`** **`IT Specialist`**

 I am a self-learner and classroom-educated programmer who is looking to learn more computer languages and gain experience within Software Development and OS/Embedded Systems Development then progress towards Cybersecurity.
-I am completing my A.S.
-Computer Information Systems @ FCC in July 2024 and planning to transfer to a 4-yr university in California to complete my studies for B.S. in Computer Science around Spring 2025.
-I grew up playing games my whole life and was expose to coding because of Minecraft and ROBLOX.
-Programming is my passion because I love to build projects from scratch and solve problems that occurs.
-As more difficult and challenging my error gets, this gives me a sense of purpose to want to find a solution and debug errors within my code.
-As of right now, I am looking to be a Software Engineer and advancing my coding skill for C++/C as a side hobby.
-You can follow along and check out my most recent works on my profile as coding is my passion and what I enjoy to do on my free time.

 <p align="left">

 <a href="https://www.linkedin.com/in/sitwour-lor-21b615260">